How to Reduce the Risk of Car Theft

 Car theft can happen anywhere at anytime.
 It is best practice to exercise caution when leaving your car unattended.
 Sussex Insurance agents can explain the available options for theft coverage for your car, however it is important to reduce the risk as much as possible.
 Here are 7 preventative measures that you can take to decrease the chance of your car being stolen.

 Keep your vehicle locked at all times

 Remember to keep your car locked at all times, even while driving.
 Get in the habit of double-checking when leaving your car, because carelessly unlocked vehicles are an easy way for thieves to capitalize on human error.

 With warmer weather just around the corner, it is easy to forget to roll up the windows when leaving the car.
 Windows that are cracked or partially open are an easy entry point for thieves.
 Be sure to check your windows when you park to avoid the risk.

 Having an anti-theft system is one of the best ways to deter car thieves.
-If your car doesn’t already have a anti-theft system, it is a good idea to install one.
-For example, an immobilizer prevents your car from being hot wired by requiring the correct key to start the engine.
+If your car doesn’t already have an anti-theft system, it is a good idea to install one.
+For example, an immobilizer prevents your car from being hotwired by requiring the correct key to start the engine.

 Don’t leave valuables or keys in car

 This may seem like common sense, but never leave your keys or valuables in your car.
 Visible personal belongings tempt thieves to grab and run, while visible keys tempt thieves to steal your car without having to hotwire the engine.
 Either way, this makes your car more attractive than the others in the parking lot.